Bhuvilol/Note_fy/README.md

 ## Usage

-1. Clone the repository using `git clone https://github.com/thdonadkar/Notepad.git`.
+1. Clone the repository using `git clone https://github.com/Bhuvilol/Note_fy.git`.
-2. Compile the Java files using `javac NotepadApp.java`.
+2. Compile the Java files using `javac notepad.java`.
-3. Run the application with `java NotepadApp`.
+3. Run the application with `java notepad`.
 4. Use the menus, buttons, and keyboard shortcuts to create, edit, save, and open text documents.

 ## Screenshots